Trucking Image

 Innovating companies like Kodiak Robotics, Aurora, Waabi & a few others have been investing billions of dollars in level 4 r&d to develop cutting edge sensors (reminder: SAE' level 4 is at the ML degree vs. level 5 being fully cognitive) & some are already hitting the roads in the southern U.S.

 The consensus is that there will be a massive deployment of autonomous Class 8 trucks within a decade, once each company aligns with their respective manufacturing teams.
-With a general focus on high-way driving, these trucks will also have to face FMCSA scrutiny before they get the green light & be officially welcomed as "Intelligent Rigs" (i'm not sure if the DOT will have to approve the tone of voice these ghost driver haulers will use when they get pulled over).
+With a general focus on high-way driving, these trucks will also have to face FMCSA scrutiny before they get the green light & be officially welcomed as "Intelligent Rigs".

 Every AV startup has its own unique advantage, engineering strategies & challenges.